vlang/v/doc/docs.md

 Modules names in .v files, must match the name of their directory.

 A .v file `./abc/source.v` must start with `module abc`.
-All other .v files in this directory belong to the same module `abc`.
+All .v files in this directory belong to the same module `abc`.
 They should also start with `module abc`.

 If you have `abc/def/`, and .v files in both folders, you can `import abc`, but you will have